 (1) The codes and standards described in the FSAR, consistent with current regulations, as the basis of the facility operating license are to be utilized.

-Or preferably
+Or preferably,

-(2) To the extent practical, the latest Boiler and Pressure Vessel Code (ASME Code) edition and addenda.
-Practical adjustments can be made in the use of the updated ASME ode provisions to accommodate the limitations of design and construction.
-The quality and overall margins required in the original design are to be maintained and should be included in decisions on the extent to which adjustments are made for using the updated ASME ode provisions.
-If the licensee chooses this option, review of its acceptability should be coordinated with the via the Project Manager.
+(2) To the extent practical, the latest ASME Boiler and Pressure Vessel Code (ASME Code) edition and addenda.
+Practical adjustments can be made in the use of the updated ASME Code provisions to accommodate the limitations of design and construction.
+The quality and overall margins required in the original design are to be maintained and should be included in decisions on the extent to which adjustments are made for using the updated ASME Code provisions.
+If the licensee chooses this option, review of its acceptability should be coordinated with the (ESEB) via the Project Manager.

 Analysis